permabullnino/Backups/dcr_vwap.md

 [INSERT TABLE HERE]

 (1) Completeness: Just like Throughput, Coin Age does not guarantee data completeness.
-Coins can change hands via the various off-chain outlets available (lightning, exchanges, etc.)
+Coins can change hands via the various off-chain outlets available (lightning, exchanges, etc.).
 (2) Intent to Hold: Age resets for a set of UTXOs when they move on-chain.
-When these UTXOs aren't moving, they are by definition being HODL'd.
+When these UTXOs aren't moving, they are by definition being held.
 Although data completeness concerns still remain, this understanding of intent is substantially stronger than in the cases of Mining and Throughput.
-(3) Dynamic:
+(3) Dynamic: Coin age has proven to be a dynamic means to track holding behavior of network participants over time, with slower moving but high conviction tools such as HODL Waves, and faster-responding tools like Realize Price, by assigning a price to coins based on when they last moved.

 [FINAL TABLE SHOWING ALL 3 INDICATORS]

+---

+How Decred Tickets Break the Mold for User-Based Indicators

+The Decred tickets system is special in that its design uniquely positions it for satisfying the completeness, intent to hold, and dynamic standards better than other indicators available in the cryptocurrency space.
+Below are the explanations for how, and why:

+(1) Completeness: As we've already stated before - all material data related to tickets appears on-chain, and we can expect that this will remain the case as tickets are consensus and governance critical.
+Data incompleteness in either of these arenas could potentially erode assurances surrounding digital scarcity and sound governance, respectively.
+(2) Intent to Hold: By locking up DCR in tickets you are relinquishing spending capabilities in exchange for stake in the network.
+This tradeoff is holding in the purest sense, by committing skin in the game and only to be unlocked at a pseudo-random interval.
+There's zero ambiguity surrounding intent here - purchasing tickets = holding behavior.
+(3) Dynamic: One of the most overlooked aspects of the Decred ticket system is that users are engaging in what I like to call "active holding".
+Unlike other networks where holding simply equates to not moving coins for very long periods of time, Decred tickets force users out of holding (i.e. tickets voting) and require them to recommit to holding (i.e. purchasing a ticket at the most recent ticket price).
+This makes the Decred ticket data very dynamic, as it gives users the opportunity to opt out of holding or requires them to commit an on-chain footprint to prove their willingness to hold.
+With approximately ~190,000 DCR moving into tickets on a daily basis, this not only gives us a dynamic dataset but also a very large one.

+[TABLE SHOWING ALL 4 INDICATORS]

+---

+Definitions of "HODLing" in Different Crypto-Networks

+In the cryptoverse we refer to diehard advocates that do not have any intent to sell in the near future as "HODLers".
+This general definition applies to any network and its respective native asset, however - specificity surrounding how HODLers going about holding is valuable to understand, and a question worth addressing.
+Each network with its own design / goals will dictate how the native asset is held, and it's important to make this distinction between (1) different networks and (2) different types of activity within a network itself so we can ensure we are making fair comparisons and being as precise as possible when evaluating data.
+Below we have a quick comparison of Bitcoin and Decred, with (1) their respective network design / goals and (2) HODL definitions:

+Bitcoin Design / Goals: Proof of Work used to provide assurance over transactional history validity, and informal governance structure to coordinate network-wide initiatives.
+Ultimate goal = store of value.
+Bitcoin HODL: Not moving bitcoins for long periods of time.

+Decred Design / Goals: Hybrid Proof of Work + Proof of Stake used to provide assurance over transactional history validity, and formal governance structure to coordinate network-wide initiatives.
+Ultimate goal = store of value + digital state.
+Decred HODL: Locking DCR up in tickets.

+HODLing Decred is different from Bitcoin HODLing.
+In Decred, HODLers buy into the social contract that governing the network is valuable, and that rights over governing are worth competing over.
+As such, if you are indeed a HODLer - you will be locking up your DCR in tickets.
+This is significant as it allows us to weed out all other transactions when trying to focus on HODLers, and we can assume that any standard Decred transaction (i.e. any non-ticket related transaction) represents marginal buyers and sellers.